Gretten/cyberdoro/README.md

-# A pomodoro timer with cyberpunk style.
+# A pomodoro timer with a cyberpunk style.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).